Climbing Skin technology

 CORD

-This is the strong backing material that the plush is affixed to and the glue is applied.
+This is the strong backing material to which the plush is affixed to and the glue is applied.

 Adhesive

-The temperature and water resistant glue that allows for temporary and repeated connection to a ski while climbing, and removal for descending.
+The temperature and water resistant glue that allows for temporary and repeated connection to a ski or splitboard while climbing, and removal for descending.

 What sets BSMP Skins Apart

 We all know what a balancing act everything is in the backcountry.
 We are constantly having to adjust our plans based on snow quality, time, effort, difficulty and snowpack stability.
-At Big Sky Mountain Products we simplify some of your equipment decisions by designing our gear to give you the best balance of performance and value in each category.
+At BSMP we simplify some of your equipment decisions by designing our gear to give you the best balance of performance and reliability in each category.

 The world's most reliable skin glue